Gin-TrungSon/EllieHumanoid/README.md

 ```

 ## Usage
-You can create a Launch file and add whatever module you want to use.
+You can create a Launch file and add any module you want to use.
 ```python
 from launch import LaunchDescription from launch_ros.actions import Node